sumonbis/fse20/submissions/reusable/fse20main-p260-p/INSTALL.md

 ## Validate result
 All the results presented in the paper are stored in multiple sheets of this excel file: `ML-Fairness/artifact-result.xlsx`.
 After running the models, the results can be validated using the excel file.

 Follow the [Execution](#execution) or [Usage example](#usage-example) to generate/update results into `ML-Fairness/src/models/titanic/all-model.csv`.
+The rows IDs correspond to different models and the columns correspond to performance metrics and fairness metrics.
+Note that the columns are grouped by mitigation algorithms, first group is before applying any mitigation.

 Validate this result in this file with the `all-result` sheet of the excel file.
 Note that, the results presented in the excel file are produced after running each of the models multiple times.
 So, result might differ very slightly after decimal point.

 All the tables and figures in the paper are generated from the following sheets of the excel file: `all-result`, `table-2`, `figure-3`, `figure-4`, `figure-8`, `figure-9`.
 The data in the following sheets are obtained from the master sheet `all-result`.